fats of life

-Fats of Life is a science-based health publication for medical practitioners.
+Fats of Life is a science-based health publication for medical practitioners (not the spinoff to your favorite 70s boarding school sitcom—sorry!).
 The purpose of their site is to be the place for healthcare professionals to get information about omega-3s to give to their patients.
 They are very clear about the site being meant for professionals in the healthcare industry and not meant to be taken as medical advice by consumers.

 They wanted a UX audit performed on their site so that they could make some improvements.
 For a better flow, my goal was to make most of the important information appear on the screen before a user would have to scroll , or above the fold.
 Most of what I did for a better visual user experience was improving the consistency.